 As part of the overall collection and review of data, First Children's Finance highlighted additional data outcomes that can impact third grade reading levels and local graduation rates.
-There are multiple studies indicating a link between early education and school readiness with third-grade reading levels and high school graduation rates.
-Lower achievement levels can be an early indicator of future challenges in high school, engagement in higher education, and teen pregnancy.
+There are multiple studies that indicate a link between early education and school readiness with third-grade reading levels and high school graduation rates.
+Lower achievement levels can be an early indicator of future challenges with high school graduation rates, engagement in higher education, and teen pregnancy rates.